CrowdTwist

 CrowdTwist was a privately held company headquartered in New York City, New York, purchased by Oracle in 2019.
-Oracle CrowdTwist is a SaaS based omni-channel loyalty and analytics platform that is designed to allow marketers to acquire, engage and retain customers.
-The information gathered by CrowdTwist can be used and analyzed by companies to create customer profiles on both an individual and macro level.
-CrowdTwist investors include StarVest Partners, SoftBank Capital, Fairhaven Capital, KBS+P Ventures and Bertelsmann Digital Media Investments.
-Scott Matthews serves as CrowdTwist's chief executive officer.
+Oracle CrowdTwist was a SaaS based omni-channel loyalty and analytics platform designed to allow marketers to acquire, engage and retain customers.
+The information gathered by CrowdTwist could be used and analyzed by companies to create customer profiles on both an individual and macro level.
+CrowdTwist investors included StarVest Partners, SoftBank Capital, Fairhaven Capital, KBS+P Ventures and Bertelsmann Digital Media Investments.
+Scott Matthews served as CrowdTwist's chief executive officer.

 History

 Beginnings

 CrowdTwist was founded in August 2009 by Irving Fain, Josh Bowen and Mike Montero.
 Fain and Bowen previously worked together at Clear Channel Digital, where Bowen was in charge of analytics and Fain oversaw the company's digital marketing and social platforms.
 They also supervised Clear Channel's marketing loyalty program.
 While at Clear Channel, the two decided to create a brand loyalty program that would encompass both online and offline activities.
 Bowen, in his previous work at MTV, had realized that few music artists truly knew their fans and believed a loyalty platform could solve that.

 The platform was originally conceived as a way for musicians to better connect with their fans.
 While planning the business, Fain and Bowen met Mike Montero.
 Montero had previously founded and sold two startup companies, Fotolog.net and Community Connect Inc. He joined the company as chief technology officer.
 CrowdTwist launched in 2010.